 A two-for-one, or twofer, they called it—when two clients shared a dish, usually to save costs.

 Matteo had needed to raise prices again last month to account for inflation.
-Luckily Ragazzi was doing well enough that they’d added a new addition, taking over the space next door for Diego’s cooking classes.
+Luckily Ragazzi was doing well enough that they’d expanded into a new addition, taking over the space next door for Diego’s cooking classes.

 She twirled through the restaurant like a ballerina, checking on tables, her footsteps lighter than they’d been in months.
 Jun Seo Jang was coming to town.
 She had so many questions for them.